RunLLM/gitbook/integrations/adding-an-integration/connecting-to-spark-emr.md

 * The endpoint for the Livy URL.

 You should be good to go!
-Let us know if you run into any issues with your Databricks integrations on our community [Slack](https://slack.aqueducthq.com) or on [GitHub](https://github.com/aqueducthq/aqueduct/issues/new).
+Let us know if you run into any issues with your Spark integrations on our community [Slack](https://slack.aqueducthq.com) or on [GitHub](https://github.com/aqueducthq/aqueduct/issues/new).